 What Does Bookkeeping Mean?

-So, what is the basic bookkeeping process, and what do bookkeepers do, exactly?
+So, what is the basic bookkeeping process, and what do small business bookkeepers do, exactly?
 In its simplest definition, bookkeeping is the act of keeping records on the financial activities of a business, whether for-profit or charitable.
 Sole proprietorships, partnerships, LLCs, and corporations must all engage in bookkeeping.

 Bookkeepers track, store, and retrieve financial records and transactions.
 This key role records all money that comes in or out of a company as well as the obligation to pay money or the right to collect money.
 You must record every financial activity in the books of your company.